Hedwig7s/hCraft/README.txt

 Before starting the server for the first time, run ConfigGUI.exe to choose your server's name and settings.

-By default, fCraft servers are private.
+By default, hCraft servers are private.
 That means it will not be listed on minecraft.net, and only players who have the link will be able to join.
 To set your server to public, set Visibility: [Public] in ConfigGUI, (or set "IsPublic" key to "true" in config.xml).
 Remember that if the serveris running while you make configuration changes, you need to restart it or use "/Reload config" command.

-You may need to add firewall exceptions for fCraft applications (ConfigGUI, ServerGUI, or ServerCLI, or ServerWinService) to allow incoming TCP connections on the listening port.
+You may need to add firewall exceptions for hCraft applications (ConfigGUI, ServerGUI, or ServerCLI, or ServerWinService) to allow incoming TCP connections on the listening port.
 Default port is 25565.